chanux/notes.chanux.me/docs/tools.md

 I have also tested out mise-en-place, which in my opinion tries to cover a lot more ground for better or worse.
 Hence it has been a bit slow for me to adopt it.
-But it may suit your style so take a look https://github.com/jdx/mise
+But it may suit your style so take a look.

 ## Zellij